 Older versions of PVC decking were made from hollow extrusions similar in profile to a vinyl window frame.
 Most products now have a solid core of cellular PVC encapsulated in a harder “capstock” skin similar to capped composites.

 Because there is no wood fiber, PVC decking is immune to wood-related problems such as mold and wood decay.
 As with capped composites, the hardened outer skin provides color and realistic wood-grain textures, along with resistance to staining, fading, and scratching.
 Also cellular PVC tends to be stiffer than wood-plastic composites and do not need pre-drilling.

 Resistance, however, does not mean the material is indestructible.
-Plastic can be scratched by heavy furniture or stained by oil or red wine that is left to bake in the sun.
-Also, some fading can be expected occur over time, especially with darker finishes.
+Plastic can be scratched by heavy furniture or stained by bug spray, oil or red wine that is not removed quickly.
+Also, fading can be expected occur over time, especially with darker finishes.
 Azek refers to this as “weathering” not “fading,” but the result is the same.
 There are renewal products on the market that can help restore a new look to some extent but these are not easy to apply and may not last much more than a year.

 Like PVC trim, PVC decking cuts, drills, and installs more-or-less like wood.
 Despite the significant thermal expansion that can occur in unrestrained boards, Azek recommends butting end joint tight.
 If you follow their installation instructions for either face-screwing or hidden fasteners, the thermal expansion will be restrained and the deck surface will remain dimensionally stable, according to the manufacturer.